wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-integration.md

-# Develop a Scheduled Integration
+# Develop a Scheduled Task

 Choreo is a versatile integration platform that allows you to create various types of integrations depending on your requirement.

-If you have a requirement to automatically run a specific integration at regular intervals, you can use Choreo to develop a scheduled integration.
+If you have a requirement to automatically run a specific integration at regular intervals, you can use Choreo to develop a scheduled task.
 This type of integration can automate the synchronization of data between different systems at specified intervals, reducing errors and improving productivity by eliminating the need for manual intervention.

-This guide walks you through the steps to develop, deploy, test, and observe a scheduled integration using Choreo.
+This guide walks you through the steps to develop, deploy, test, and observe a scheduled task using Choreo.

 In this guide, you will:

-  - Develop a scheduled integration to fetch the weather forecast for a specified location for the next 24 hours from the  [OpenWeatherMap](https://openweathermap.org) API.
+  - Develop a scheduled task to fetch the weather forecast for a specified location for the next 24 hours from the  [OpenWeatherMap](https://openweathermap.org) API.
   - Process the weather data to a specific format.
   - Send the formatted data to a specified email address at a specific time every day.